d3vnu1l/bash_aliases/README.md

 Linux bash aliases that I commonly use.

 ## Installation
+1. Clone this repo: `git clone https://github.com/d3vnu1l/bash_aliases.git`.
-Clone this repo, add `source /path/to/repo/all_aliases.sh` to your terminal's RC file, usually `~/.bashrc`, and restart your terminal.
+2. Add `source /path/to/repo/all_aliases.sh` to your terminal's RC file, usually `~/.bashrc`.
+3. Restart your terminal.

 ## Help
 Run `aliases` after installation to see available aliases.